StarRocks/starrocks/docs/en/using_starrocks/troubleshooting_asynchronous_materialized_views.md

 - **Set a longer timeout period**

-  The default timeout for materialized view refresh tasks is 5 minutes versions earlier than v3.2 and 1 hour in v3.2 and later.
+  The default timeout for materialized view refresh tasks is 5 minutes in versions earlier than v3.2 and 1 hour in v3.2 and later.
 If you encounter timeout exceptions, you can adjust the timeout period by using the following statement:

   ```sql
   ALTER MATERIALIZED VIEW mv2 SET ('session.query_timeout' = '4000');